 That’s why in any RO system, the RO membrane and activated carbon filters work together to ensure complete filtration of your water.

 Reverse osmosis systems integrate activated carbon filters to do a thorough job of purifying your water.

 Many people have reservations about RO systems because of the perceived cost of filter packs.

-People also worry that they might not be able to clean or replace the filter packs when the need arises.
-You can always get experts to help out here, so there’s no reason for alarm.
+People also worry that they might not clean or replace the filter packs when the need arises.
+You can always get experts to help here, so there’s no reason for alarm.